Bike24/backend-coding-challenge/README.md

 # Backend Coding Challenge
 Set up a simple web service to implement a calculator.
 The service offers an endpoint that reads a string input and parses it.
 It should return either an HTTP error code, or a solution to the calculation in JSON form.
+Furthermore, the service should offer the possibility to return the last 5 calculations with their results.
 Supported mathematical symbols are `+, -, *, /, (, )`

 An example calculus query: